 - Learn to recognize certain keywords that stipulate that the supplement is synthetic.
 Words ending with “ate” or “ide” signify that the product contains salt forms, which are synthetics.
 Hydrochloride, chloride, nitrate, and acetate are great examples which show that synthetics are used for the product.

 - If you find the letters “dl” before the name of an ingredient, it signifies that the supplement is synthetic.
-For example, dl-alpha tocopherol acetate and dl-alpha tocopherol are synthetic versions
+For example, dl-alpha tocopherol acetate and dl-alpha tocopherol are synthetic versions of vitamin E.

 - When buying a vitamin A supplement, look for “fish oils”.
 Make sure that the words “acetate” and “palmitate” are not on the label as they are synthetic vitamin A supplements.